Home Owners Warranty Insurance – Victoria –

 Home Owner Warranty Insurance Victoria

-Owner Builder Home Warranty Insurance (Domestic Building Insurance) is required in Victoria when an Owner Builder sells their dwelling with works done over $16,000 within the Statutory Warranty period (six years and six months).
+Owner Builder Home Warranty Insurance (Domestic Building Insurance) now called First resort Home Warranty Scheme (FHWS) is required in Victoria when an Owner Builder sells their dwelling with works done over $20,000 within the Statutory Warranty period (six years and six months).

-Residential Home Warranty Insurance protects the home purchaser and subsequent home purchaser from prescribed defective workmanship in the event that the owner builder dies, disappears or becomes insolvent during the Home Warranty period.
+Residential Home Warranty Insurance protects the home purchaser and subsequent home purchaser from prescribed defective workmanship in the event that the owner builder dies, disappears or becomes insolvent and/or the Owner Builder fails to comply with a Rectification Order or a Directions to Rectification Order during the Home Warranty period.

 What’s included in the Policy: